the-low-res-artist/rpgforge.docs/src/download.md

 ---
 ## Download RPG Power Forge

-If you have access to the early-access of this package, then we have gave you the download link already.
+If you have access to the early-access of this package, then we have given you the download link already.
 By now you should have downloaded a .unitypackage.

 ![rpf_unitypackage.png](./../media/download/rpf_unitypackage.png)